 But it does still matter, because it’s worth knowing if you can easily move your launch monitor to another room or from the inside of your home out into the yard.

-The main factor in this regard is whether the launch monitor is mounted to the ceiling (e.g. the Uneekor EYE XO) or is placed on the ground beside or behind the player.
-The former is meant for stationary setups (such as in a dedicated gaming room), while the latter makes it straightforward to move the unit around the house as desired.
+The main factor in this regard is whether the launch monitor is mounted overhead (e.g. the Uneekor EYE XO) or is placed on the ground beside or behind the player.
+The former is meant for stationary setups such as in a dedicated gaming room, while the latter makes it straightforward to move the unit around the house as needed.

 6. Budget